 The Austin Pets Alive!
 Ringworm Program rescues cats and kittens at risk of euthanasia for having ringworm, treats their skin and mends their spirits, and adopts them into loving homes.
 It is the program’s mission to educate on and advocate for these underserved cats, reduce the stigma of ringworm, and save as many lives as possible while putting the Fun in Fungus.

-The Ringworm Adoption Center opened in 2010 and, on average, treats 250-300+ cats per year in addition to hundreds more through our foster system.
+Maddie's® Cat Adoption Center: Treatment and Care for Ringworm Positive Cats opened in 2010 as the APA!
+Ringworm Adoption Center and, on average, treats 250-300+ cats per year in addition to hundreds more through our foster system.
 The center takes in ringworm-positive cats from all across Texas!
 Although ringworm is just a simple fungus that is non-fatal, can be easily treated, and can be cured within a few months, it is a death sentence in many shelters across the country.

 APA! believes that cats with ringworm are highly adoptable pets and that their lives matter.
 Potential adopters just need to receive some education and resources related to the fungus!
-Instead of holding cats with ringworm until they display no more symptoms, our philosophy is that animals heal best in a home setting where they’re surrounded by love and support, so we adopt cats straight out of our Ringworm Adoption Center and provide ample counseling on how to continue treatment at home (lime sulfur dip and oral medication).
+Instead of holding cats with ringworm until they display no more symptoms, our philosophy is that animals heal best in a home setting where they’re surrounded by love and support, so we adopt cats straight out of our Maddie's® Cat Adoption Center: Treatment and Care for Ringworm Positive Cats and provide ample counseling on how to continue treatment at home (lime sulfur dip and oral medication).